Skip to main content

 An award-winning concept

-There is much to be done before production kicks off in 2024 at the Bamberg plant as planned.
+There is much to be done before production kicks off at the Bamberg plant.
 Bosch draws on a deep well of expertise in multiple fields to commercialize the fuel cell.
 Its engineers continue to improve its architecture and production processes to scale the cell up for mass manufacturing.
 Decades of experience manufacturing ceramic components are a tremendous asset.
 It takes state-of-the-art engineering to coat metal destined for products such as lambda sensors for cars and motorcycles.
 Bosch engineers are now optimizing this process to make metal-based fuel cells.
 Havva Ana Göcmen and her team are determined to deliver a lean and efficient production line.
 Bosch is investing hundreds of millions of euros to mass-manufacture and market SOFC systems at an affordable price.

 Close-up of a machine in the projected production line.
 It will apply a ceramic coating to fuel cells.